Pumpapa/minimalmagic/content/SE/Data.md

 This screenshot is part of a Wireshark dump of an HTTP GET message for hva.nl.
 Most memory dumps look similar.

-The left column consists of the offset within the package, the middle part shows the content in hexadecimal, and the right column the character interpretation (because humans read this more easily).
+The left column consists of the offset within the package, the middle part shows the content in hexadecimal, and the right column the character interpretation (because humans read this more easily when it represents text).

 Because memory dumps are hexadecimal, specialists using them must be able to convert hexadecimal to decimal to ascii almost on sight.

 ## Hexadecimal to Decimal

-One nibble: digits 0-9 are themselves; digits A-Z or a-z => 10-15
+One nibble: digits 0-9 are themselves; digits A-F or a-f => 10-15

 One byte: 16 times the first nibble plus the second.
 E.g. f9 => 15*16+9=249